ngdeconf/ng-de.org/code-of-conduct/index.md

 ### PURPOSE

 We want to provide a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion or lack thereof.
 We do not tolerate harassment of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.
+Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.

 ### ANTI-HARASSMENT